 Not to mention, around 3 million Americans will leave a company in search of a better company and 31% quit before they even make it to the half-year mark.
 With numbers like that, it’s clear that employee retention is critical to your business.

-What are some clever employee retention strategies for 2021?
+What are some clever employee retention strategies for 2022?
+And how to retain employees in general?
 That’s exactly what this blog answers.

 From The Off, Hire Right